FaresZenaidi/Shavadoop/README.md

 </p>

 ## Procedure
-The master manages and launches programm remotly while the slaves run tasks launched by the Master.
+The Master node manages and launches programs remotely on slaves nodes that run these jobs.

 I) The Master node:
 * finds the available hosts of the network (network_discovery function).